Internal Medicine Residency – Central

 How many residents participate?

-- The program takes four to five residents per year beginning in your first year of residency.
+- The program takes 4 to 5 residents per year beginning in your first year of residency.
+We have accepted more residents into the program depending on the year.

 Who is eligible to apply?